 (e) Role of staff

-(1)Advisory committees are assisted by the staff of the Administrative Office of the Courts.
+(1)Advisory committees are assisted by Judicial Council staff.
 The duties of staff members include drafting committee annual agendas, managing the committee's budget and resources, coordinating committee activities, providing legal and policy analysis to the committee, organizing and drafting reports, selecting and supervising consultants, providing technical assistance, and assisting committee chairs in presenting the committee's recommendations to the Judicial Council.
-Staff may provide independent legal or policy analysis of issues that is different from the committee's position, if authorized to do so by the Administrative Director of the Courts.
+Staff may provide independent legal or policy analysis of issues that is different from the committee's position, if authorized to do so by the Administrative Director.

-(2)Staff report to the Administrative Director of the Courts.
+(2)Staff report to the Administrative Director.
 The decisions or instructions of an advisory body or its chair are not binding on the staff except in instances when the council or the Administrative Director has specifically authorized such exercise of authority.

 (f) Review of annual agendas

 (1)Each committee must submit a proposed annual agenda that is reviewed by the internal committee with oversight responsibility, as designated by the Chief Justice.
 This subdivision does not apply to the Administrative Presiding Justices Advisory Committee.